Primary health care, community health and the importance of community health workers

 Many argue that with the change from primary health care to universal health coverage we've lost out.
 Under the noble objective of universal health coverage, fundamental aspects of the primary health care strategy have been ignored, such as the need for community participation and control, the importance of influencing the social determinants of health and disease or the obligation of governments to establish a public network of accessible and quality health services.

-In place of these pillars stands a single column, the pillar of the financing mechanisms that allow services to be "purchased" from public and private health care providers, and even through private insurers.
-This results in an opening of doors to the privatization of the heart of health care systemsThe health care system has become less efficient, less equitable and more difficult to govern under a right-to-health approach.
+In place of these pillars stands a single pillar, that of financing mechanisms that allow services to be «bought» from public and private health care providers, and even through private insurers.
+This results in an opening of doors to the privatization of the heart of health systems, now less efficient, less equitable and more difficult to govern under a right-to-health approach.

 Community health agents: seed of the new primary health care